ulfnic/fixed-point-math-in-pure-bash/README.md

 Compatible with positive, negative, whole and precision numbers of tremendous size.

+Supported by and tested against all release versions of BASH 3.1+ (2005 onward)

 ```bash
 [: 020.000 == 20 :] && echo 'true'
 ```